Vyral/brendon-payne-recruiting/_drafts/our-july-event-aims-to-get-you-back-on-track.md

 {% include youtube.html %}

+<center><em>Here’s why 2020 could be ripe with opportunity for those who move quickly.</em></center>

-With everything going on in the real estate industry and world at large, my business partner Greg Harrelson and I have really stepped up the amount of coaching we’re doing for our agents, and we’ve shared some of those insights with you.
+<br>With everything going on in the real estate industry and world at large, my business partner Greg Harrelson and I have really stepped up the amount of coaching we’re doing for our agents, and we’ve shared some of those insights with you.

 As we head into the second half of the year, people are wondering how they can finish the year strong and, more importantly, build back the momentum they lost.
 That’s why **I want to introduce a program that we’ll be leading at the end of this month**; it’s free of charge—all you have to do is register for it.